Check out these studies in chapters 10-13.

-Continuing on from chapter ten, the author of Hebrews shows in chapter 11 what well-known people in the Bible who lived by faith believed and did.
+The author of Hebrews shows what well-known people in the Bible who lived by faith believed and did.
 Ten of the Bible Top 55 are shown to be active, by-faith people in this chapter.
 The two most prominent of these are Abraham (11:8-12, 17-19) and Moses (11:23-29).
-Like the eight, by faith they both did as the Lord willed rather than turn back in any way.
-They went forward by faith rather than quit despite persecution and the lack of full assurance up front (11:8, 17-18, 24, 38).
+By faith they both did as the Lord willed rather than turn back in any way.
+They went forward by faith rather than quit despite persecution and the lack of full assurance (11:8, 17-18, 24, 38).

 Moreover, Abraham and Moses followed the Lord personally rather than remaining with the unbelievers around them in Ur (11:8) and Egypt (11:27).
 Noah (11:7) and Rehab (11:31) also clearly left unbelievers behind.
 There is a strong emphasis on personal faith in chapters ten and eleven.
 So chapter 11 lends support to the personal, anti-apostasy counseling in chapter ten. -- Of course, there is also a new fellowship of believers (10:23-25, 33-34, 11:20-21, 25, 12:1) which replaces the old connections with the lost.